jonnyry/jonnyry/README.md

 ## Jonny Rylands

-I build software for healthcare.
+I write software for healthcare in the UK, usually for the NHS.

 Recently I've been working on: